Wine culture in Iberia

 The soils of the Priorat terroir are shallow, bedrock constitutes most of the surface.
 Over the years, soil quality has eroded as soil organic matter has declined on the surface, and are mostly formed by the weathering of slate, called here "llicorella" laminar and layered stones between which the roots of vines thrive through in search of moisture and nutrients.

 The tortuous geography of the Priorat region imposes to grow vines on slopes or terraces, some of which do not allow mechanical access, involving forms of culture more traditional.
+It is located in a mountainous area in the province of Tarragona in North-eastern Spain, with steep slopes overlooking the Siurana and Montsant river valleys.
 Despite being located relatively near the sea, the PDO Priorat is isolated from the influences of the sea, as it is under the favorable protection of the Montsant mountain.
 These conditions shape the character of the wines of Priorat.

 The most cultivated grapes in the Priorat are black, as Carinyena (carignan) and garnatxa (Grenache) which are the principal indigenous grape varieties.
 The visitors will appreciate the flavours of Priorat wine across vintages offered by the many gems of the Priorat.